skierkowski/console/docs/index.md

 serverless --console
 ```

-Or get started with on of our templates
+Or get started with one of our templates

 ```text
 ##Express JS API